aya-lang/aya/manual/type_annotations.md

 ::list
 ```

-The can be assigned and used like normal variables:
+They can be assigned and used like normal variables:

 ```
 aya> list :t